Aguaruna people: History

 The real origin of the Aguaruna people is still a mystery.
-In accordance with the racial characteristics of the majority, some anthropologists suppose that they came down the Andes centuries ago and adapted themselves to the geographical conditions of the region.
-Others believe that they are emigrants of Central America who came either by the coast or through rivers.
+In accordance with the ethnic characteristics of the majority, some anthropologists suppose that they came down the Andes centuries ago and adapted themselves to the geographical conditions of the region.
+Others believe that they are emigrants from Central America who came either by the coast or through rivers.
 They established themselves in a zone much wider than the one they occupy now.
 Apparently this zone also included the present-day Jaén.
 It is also said that they were influenced by cultural groups that were immigrants from the islands of Melanesia.

 They have always had the reputation of being brave warriors, standing out for their skills in war.
 Physically there are differences between the Aguarunas and the other inhabitants of the Peruvian rainforest.
-Their average height is taller – especially the men's – and their physical constitution denotes strength.
+Their average height is higher – especially the men's – and their physical constitution denotes strength.

 The Aguarunas have a traditional, ideological and material culture, and they communicate with each other in their own language.
 A dictionary of this language, Vocabulario aguaruna del Amazonas (Aguaruna Vocabulary of Amazonas) was compiled by Mildred L. Larson and published by SIL International in 1966.
 The Aguarunas are located in the geographical area of the Marañón river, that is to say on the banks of the Marañón river and of its tributaries, the rivers Santiago, Nieva, Cenepa, Numpatakay and Chiriaco.

 Unlike many other cultural groups in what is now Peru, the Aguaruna were never successfully conquered by the Inca, although there are accounts of attempts to extend into the territory by Incas Huayna Capac and Tupac Inca Yupanqui.

 The Spanish conquistadors first encountered the Aguaruna in 1549 when the towns of Jaén de Bracamoros and Santa Maria de Nieva were founded.
 Fifty years later, a rebellion among the indigenous people forced the Spaniards out of the area.
 An agricultural colony was later established at Borja in 1865.
 Attempts by Dominican and Jesuit missionaries to convert the Aguarunas were largely unsuccessful.

 Traditionally, the economy of the Aguaruna was based mostly on hunting, fishing and subsistence agriculture.
 However, over the last few decades they have increasingly become engaged in capitalism.
 Some communities now cultivate rice, coffee, cocoa and bananas for sale, either in local markets or for transport to coastal cities like Chiclayo.
 Maintenance of the transandean oil pipeline and the medicinal plant industry also play roles in the local economy.